 B. The party submitting the appeal must set forth in detail the grounds for review and must attach all materials that they wish to have considered in the appeal process.
 The Title IX Officer will provide a copy of the appeal to the other party, at which time they may provide a written response if they choose.

 C. The Appellate Officer(s): The Title IX Officer will provide both parties with the names of the Appellate Officer(s).
-As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Appellate Officer(s), the Parties should inform the Title IX Officer in writing of any conflicts of interest in regard to the assigned Appellate Officer.
+As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Appellate Officer, the Parties should inform the Title IX Officer in writing of any conflicts of interest in regard to the assigned Appellate Officer.
 The Title IX Officer will consider the nature of the conflict and determine if different individual(s) should be assigned to review the appeal.
 This decision regarding any conflicts is final.
 The Title IX Officer may consult with other Conservatory personnel to discuss any conflicts of interest.

 D. Sanctions of all types may be imposed while an appeal is pending at the sole discretion of the Conservatory.

 - Additional Considerations

 A. Disability Accommodations.
 The Conservatory is committed to ensuring that all community members, and applicants, have an equal opportunity to participate in an Education Program or Activity.
 If any person requires an accommodation because of disability to access any part of this process, they may make that request to the Dean of Students or designee (students) or Director of Human Resources or designee (employees or other community members).
 Any requested accommodations will be provided in consultation with the Title IX Officer to evaluate any impact on the rights or protections of any party or witness.

 C. Duty of Cooperation.
-All Parties and witnesses are obligated to cooperate with the Title IX Officer and any other personnel charged with implementing the Policy.
+The Parties and witnesses are obligated to cooperate with the Title IX Officer and any personnel charged with implementing the GBM Policy.
 Any person who knowingly interferes with the actions taken to implement the reporting, investigation, or resolution of matters under the Policy may be subject to separate and/or additional disciplinary action.
 The Duty of Cooperation does not apply to an individual’s decision not to take part in this process out of consideration of constitutional rights in a criminal investigation involving the same or similar facts and circumstances.

 D. Amnesty.
-To encourage students to refer incidents involving possible discrimination or safety concerns, NEC generally will extend amnesty for drug and alcohol policy violations to students who report alleged Title IX prohibited conduct and/or gender-based misconduct, who participate in an investigation process, or who are helping someone to obtain support related to alcohol or drug consumption or related to discrimination or harassment.
+To encourage students to refer incidents involving possible discrimination or safety concerns, NEC generally will extend amnesty for drug and alcohol policy violations to students who report alleged gender-based misconduct, who participate in an investigation process, or who are helping someone to obtain support related to alcohol or drug consumption or related to discrimination or harassment.
 NEC may review the appropriateness of amnesty if the conduct at issue significantly harmed others or compromised community safety.
 A student for whom an alcohol or drug violation is waived may be referred for a meeting with an appropriate provider for substance abuse education.

 E. Special Situations.
-The Conservatory retains the right to determine, in its sole discretion, if it will address a report of conduct under this Policy administratively and outside of the process described in this Title IX Policy when the safety of the Conservatory community is at risk, if there are extenuating circumstances involving either of the Parties, or if the Title IX Officer, in consultation with appropriate administrators, determines it is in the best interest of the Conservatory and/or the Conservatory community to do so.
+The Conservatory retains the right to determine, in its sole discretion, if it will address a report of conduct under this Policy administratively and outside of the process described in this Policy when the safety of the Conservatory community is at risk, if there are extenuating circumstances involving either of the parties, or if the Title IX Officer, in consultation with appropriate administrators, determines it is in the best interest of the Conservatory and/or the Conservatory community to do so.
 If the Conservatory alters the process set forth in this Policy, it will contemporaneously communicate changes to the parties.

 G. Withdrawal While Charges Are Pending.
 Should a student Respondent withdraw from NEC while charges are pending, the investigative process will proceed in the student’s absence to a reasonable resolution.
 The student will not be permitted to enroll in an NEC program unless all sanctions have been satisfied.
 The student will not have access to an academic transcript until the allegations have been resolved.
 Should an employee Respondent decide to resign from NEC while charges are pending, the investigation process will proceed in the employee’s absence to a reasonable resolution.
 The employee will not be eligible for employment with NEC unless all sanctions have been satisfied.
-If a Complainant withdraws from NEC or leave’s NEC’s employment, NEC will review the applicable standing requirements and guidance set forth by the U.S. Department of Education to determine whether the matter may proceed.
+If a Complainant withdraws from NEC or leave’s NEC’s employment, NEC will review the applicable federal and state requirements to determine whether the matter may proceed.